HKUDS/RLMRec/README.md

  **For advanced usage of arguments, run the code with --help argument.**

 ## 🌌 Profile Generation and Semantic Representation Encoding
-Here we provide some code examples to generate User/Item profiles and semantic representations.
+Here we provide some examples with *Yelp* Data to generate User/Item profiles and semantic representations.

 Firstly, we need to complete the following three steps.
 - Install the openai library `pip install openai`